Team-ByteWise/EcoGrow/README.md

-# FrostHacks 1.0 - Team ByteWise
+# EcoGrow - Turn Ads Into Forests

-## Project Info

-- Project Name: EcoGrow
-- Project Description: EcoGrow empowers individuals to contribute to environmental sustainability from the comfort of their homes.
+EcoGrow empowers individuals to contribute to environmental sustainability from the comfort of their homes.
 By watching ads, users earn tokens that fund the planting of real trees.
 Support NGOs, climb the leaderboard, and win fresh produce as monthly rewards!

 ## Tech Stack